On-site support for Stratford Halo

 Why did you allow residents of Amber, Ruby and Opal to remain in their homes up until now?

-There have been strict safety and risk management procedures in place, including ongoing monitoring, within parts of Amber, Ruby and Opal Court.
-This has been mainly within the basement area.
-Working on the advice of the structural engineers responsible for the original design of the estate, and our third-party structural engineering advisers, this monitoring approach has ensured the safety of the residents in these buildings remaining in their homes while a temporary propping solution was implemented.
+There were strict safety and risk management procedures in place, including ongoing monitoring, within parts of Amber, Ruby and Opal Court, mainly within the basement area, and working on the advice of the structural engineers responsible for the original design of the estate, and our third-party advisers, this monitoring approach ensured the safety of residents in these buildings remaining in their homes while a temporary propping solution was implemented.

-However, our third-party structural engineering advisers have now advised us that, while they have been satisfied with the ongoing monitoring and safety checks that have been in place since June, they have not received sufficient technical information to continue to support the ongoing occupation of the buildings.
+However, in December our third-party advisers said that, while they had been satisfied with the ongoing monitoring and safety checks that have been in place since June, they did not receive sufficient technical information to continue to support the ongoing occupation of the buildings.
 Furthermore, as the propping solution has not been installed as set out in the original programme, they are unable to determine that Ruby, Opal and Amber Courts remain safe to occupy.

 Will contractors be entering our homes and how will our goods be safeguarded if so?